Nail buffing: Technique

 Traditionally, a buffing cream and chamois skin have been used.
 Modern instruments are much more efficient and are similar in appearance to a large rubber eraser, with different sides for different levels of coarseness.
 As buffing is gentle surface abrasion, it should not be performed too strongly or too often or thinning of the nail may result.

 In a manicure, nail buffing is an alternative to chemical nail polish.

 In gel manicures

 Buffing is used prior to the application of gel nail polish to help the polish adhere better to the nail.
 For best adhesion results after buffing, the nail technician should remove any excess buffing oil before polishing.

 Safety

 Applying excessive pressure while buffing can generate heat and pain and could possibly lead to infection.
-Excessive buffing for prolonged periods of time can also wear the down the nail plate.
+Excessive buffing for prolonged periods of time can also wear down the nail plate.
 While buffing, only 5% of the nail plate thickness should be removed.